ut33/IDD-Fa18-Lab1/README.md

 ## Part F. FRANKENLIGHT!!!

 ### 1. Take apart your electronic device, and draw a schematic of what is inside.
+Here is a circuit diagram of a matrix keypad.
+Source:

 **a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"**